Site da USP

 2. Clinical studies in dentistry

-Description: Evaluation of the clinical performance of different materials and techniques recommended in dental practice through in vivo studies, situ studies, case studies randomised clinical studies and epidemiological studies.
+Description: Evaluation of the clinical performance of different materials and techniques in dental practice, as well as available innovations, through in vivo studies, in situ studies, case studies, randomized clinical trials, epidemiological studies, systematic reviews, and meta-analyses.

 3. Etiology and the treatment of pulp and periapical pathologies